skekre98/X509-REST_Web_Service/README.md

 		return new ResponseEntity<String>(accountID, HttpStatus.OK);
 }
 ```
-Spring annotations such as @RequestMapping and @ResponseBody allow us to use REST for our designated methods.

 ## X509 Certificate Authentication
 Allow us to verify the identity of a communication peer when using the HTTPS (HTTP over SSL) protocol.